 Important Dates Registration opens November 2nd Registration and Video Submission DEADLINE: December 9th at 8pm Holiday Recital Premier: December 17th, 2022, 4pm

-Protocol for Youtube Recitals Preparation Students will play one prepared piece, memorized, and not longer than 5 minutes.
-(Exceptions for VERY young beginners whose pieces are 30 seconds long…(they may play two memorized pieces).
+Protocol for Youtube Recitals Preparation Students will play one prepared piece, not longer than 5 minutes.
+(Exceptions for VERY young beginners whose pieces are 30 seconds long…they may play two pieces).

 Video Submissions: Appropriate Attire: Dress up as you would for a live performance.
 (No shorts, jeans, and T-shirts.
 Guys, please wear a collared shirt, if possible.
 If you have long hair, please have it pulled back so we can see your faces!)
 Background: Make sure you are in a quiet space with no other noise (pets, air filters, televisions) and no distractions.
 Bowing: Bow to the audience (the camera) BEFORE AND AFTER your performance.
 An applause sound will be edited in. *clap clap*

 Filming: A. If filming on a smart phone, please hold the phone horizontally (sideways) INSTEAD of vertical (up and down).
 B. Make sure both your face and hands and instrument are in the camera screen.
 C. We recommend doing more than one take and having your teacher help you pick the best one.
 D. Please upload videos via GOOGLE DRIVE or DROP BOX and give permission to Susan Speicher at firstname.lastname@example.org.
 Then E-MAIL the video link(s) to email@example.com.
 If it is not possible for you to use the later programs, then you can e-mail the video directly to Susan.
 However, the quality of the video will be more clear if you upload via Google Drive or Dropbox.